About the query expression

 A support agent is interacting with a customer service search interface to assist a customer with their product.
 The support agent interacts with the search interface as follows:

-1. The support agent triggers a query containing the keywords Supplies conference.
+1. The support agent triggers a query using Supplies conference.

 2. The support agent selects the value Latvia from the Country facet, setting the advanced query expression to @country="Latvia".